AUTISM DIAGNOSTIC ASSESSMENT FOR ADULTS & ADOLESCENTS

 Completion of screening questionnaires if required

 If you wish to proceed with the assessment, two assessment sessions will be scheduled as follows:

 Assessment Session #1 (3 hours)

-Clinical interview with the adult who may have ASD to review relevant developmental, psychosocial and medical history, address the DSMV criteria for an autism spectrum disorder, and identify personal strengths and talents.
+Clinical interview with the adult who may be autistic to review relevant developmental, psychosocial and medical history, address the DSMV criteria for an autism spectrum disorder, and identify personal strengths and talents.
 This is conducted with only the client present.

 Assessment Session #2 (3 hours)